Cancer type

 • Pelvic exam

-Ask your doctor about these additional tests:
+Ask your doctor about these additional tests—ideally before you begin treatment.

 References